toptal/picasso/.changeset/good-horses-brake.md

 '@toptal/picasso': minor
 ---

-- refactor FormHind and FormError to TailwindCSS
+- refactor FormHint and FormError to TailwindCSS